wp-plugins/bepro-listings-real-estate/readme.txt

 License: GPLv3
 License URI: http://www.gnu.org/licenses/gpl-3.0.html

-Real Estate Directory for aparements, houses, or other properties.
+Real Estate Directory for apartments, houses, or other property.
 Requires BePro Listings which provides, google maps, ajax search filter, and more

 == Description ==
 This is an addon for "BePro Listings".
 Its sole purpose is to introduce **Real Estate** property details to listings.
 It builds upon the already provided BePro Lisitngs foundation which includes, Google Maps, ajax search filter, **Galleries**, paid listings and front end upload.
 This combination guarantees a Realestate focused directory listings experience for your customers, allowing you and your **Real Estate agents** to manage and feature your inventory.